Kilix/okami/README.md

 import React from 'react'
-import frLocale from 'date-fns/locale/fr' import { Calendar, DailyCalendar } from 'okami
+import frLocale from 'date-fns/locale/fr' import { Calendar, DailyCalendar } from 'okami'

 import data from './stories/data'